 The air transport industry in Africa directly generated an estimated 415,000 jobs in 2016.

-- 133,600 of those people (35% of the total) were in jobs for airlines or handling agents (for example, flight crew, check-in staff, maintenance crew, reservations and head office staff).
+146,400 of them (35% of the total) were employed by airlines or handling agents as, for example, flight crew, check-in staff, maintenance crew, or head office staff;

-- A further 24,700 people (6%) were employed in the manufacture of civil aircraft (including systems, components, airframes, and engines).
+28,600 (7%) were employed in the manufacture of civil aircraft (including systems, components, airframes, and engines); and

 14,500 (3.5%) worked for air navigation service providers in, for example, air traffic control and engineering.

 The total impacts – including those from the operations of the air transport sector itself, the impact of the air transport sector’s procurement of inputs of goods and services from its supply chain, and the impact of employees of the air transport sector and its supply chain spending their wages – mean the air transport sector supported 1.3 million jobs and contributed $19.9 billion to GDP in Africa.

 In addition, travel and tourism supported 4.9 million people in employment and contributed $35.9 billion to GDP in Africa’s economies.